 My inflatable sleeping pad keeps leaking — what do I do?

 To find a suspected leak in your sleeping pad, you will need to submerge it in water and look and listen for bubbles.
 Inflate the pad about halfway, fold it in thirds, submerge it in a lake or bathtub, and kneel or press down on it with both hands.
-Sometimes, holes are very small, so you need to apply pressure to reveal the bubbles.
+Sometimes, holes are tiny, so you need to apply pressure to reveal the bubbles.
 When you find the hole, mark it immediately with a Sharpie or any other tool you may have.
 Spraying soapy water onto an inflated pad can also reveal holes.

-After letting the pad dry, apply whatever patch came with the pad, a stick-on patch such as Tear-Aid Type A, or a glue such as Aquaseal +FD or Aquaseal +UV.
 We recommend Aquaseal +FD for home repairs because it tends to be more permanent and durable than stick-on patches.
-It does, however, take eight to 12 hours to cure.
+However, it takes eight to 12 hours to cure.
 Aquaseal +UV is better for field repairs because it cures in only 30 seconds.

 Can I trim my foam sleeping pad to make it lighter and smaller?